 Still not completely satisfied with the information I had found thus far, I sought counsel from insurance expert Aaron Pinkston.
 I asked Aaron the following questions hoping to shed some light more on mortgage life insurance and how it compares to term.

-How Does the Premiums on Mortgage Life Protection Insurance Compare to Level Term?
+How Do the Premiums on Mortgage Life Protection Insurance Compare to Level Term?
 (Assuming good health)

 Mortgage protection life insurance is sold out of convenience.
 That extra convenience means the cost tends to be higher because the underwriting process can’t be as precise.
 With a more precise underwriting process, most level term life policies will tend to be less expensive than a comparable mortgage life policy.

 Life insurance is designed to protect your family from financial catastrophe in the event of your untimely death (this is different than PMI).
 Even if you apply for a life insurance policy that requires your mortgage documents as part of the financial underwriting process, once you accept the life policy, it’s yours.
 As long as you don’t get your life insurance policy through false pretenses (aka. lying), the issuing life insurance companies can’t take it away from you.
 They also can’t require you to re-qualify for coverage just because of a financial or health change.
 I think that’s great news.

 If convenience and speed is your number one priority, consider mortgage life insurance policies along with other simplified issue policies.
 If other things like price, company quality, and so on are more important to you, another life insurance option might work better.
 We’re all different – there’s no one right answer for everyone.